Frequently Asked Questions

 HiddenJapanTravel is a small company that offers travel adventures in and around Ehime Prefecture.
 We use our local knowledge to ensure customers have unique experiences.
 We also put you in control of your trip – facilitating rather than guiding.

 Is HiddenJapanTravel a licensed travel agent?

-Yes, it is.
-We are a Chiiki Gentei Ryokougyou.
-Our details are as follows: 愛媛県知事登録旅行業地域-206号.
-Our license allows us to run tours in northern Ehime on the island of Shikoku.
+Yes, we are.
+Our details are as follows: 愛媛県知事登録旅行業-206号.
+Our license allows us to run tours all over Japan, but we like to focus on the island of Shikoku.
 Luckily for us, this is an area of exceptional beauty that we know intimately.
 We wouldn’t want to operate tours anywhere else!

 Do you offer regular tours?